your adventure in

 The degree program in philosophy requires a minimum of 33 credits, plus the zero credit PHIL 4920 course.
 The following courses compose the core program of the major from which 15 credits shall be chosen.
 Additionally, two courses at the 4000 level or above (other than PHIL 4900 and PHIL 4920) are required.

-History: Two courses required.
+History: Two courses required.6

-or PHIL 3150 18th Century Philosophy
+18th Century Philosophy

-PHIL 3640Metaphysics: God, Minds, and Matter3
+Metaphysics: God, Minds, and Matter

-Logic: One course required.
+Logic: One course required.3

-Students in all ISU majors must complete a three-credit course in U.S. cultures and communities and a three-credit course in international perspectives.
+Students in all ISU majors must complete a three-credit course in U.S. Cultures and Communities and a three-credit course in International Perspectives.
 Check http://www.registrar.iastate.edu/courses/div-ip-guide.html for a list of approved courses.
 Discuss with your advisor how the two courses that you select can be applied to your graduation plan.

 LAS majors require a minimum of 120 credits, including a minimum of 45 credits at the 3000/4000 level.
 Three of the required 45 3000+ level credits must be earned in a general education group outside the group of the major.
 You must also complete the LAS world language requirement and LAS career proficiency requirement.